The Magic of Color on Your Website

 Sonata Piano Studio in Windsor, Ontario uses just a small amount of well-placed color on their homepage.
 This bright, sunny yellow gives the entire page a modern, welcoming feel.
 It adds sparkle to their homepage and connects the visual dots in their design.

 Red Cloud Studio in Chicago, IL uses color in a subtle, modern way.
 The combination of neutral tones and pops of bright color create an elegant, hip aesthetic.
+And notice the use of white space; it makes the pops of color even more effective.

 I don't know about you, but I immediately want to see Red Cloud Studio in person!